top of page

 Resources Access:

-12 Months (Website Access) + 3 Months Extension), Life Time (Live Batch Access)
+12 Months (Website Access) + 3 Months Extension, Life Time Access to Live Batch

 Delivery Mode:

-Live Sessions (Weekends, Instructor-led Interactive) + Recording, Or, Recorded Sessions (Self-Paced Learning)
+Live Sessions (Weekends, Instructor-led Interactive) and Recorded Sessions (Self-Paced Learning)

 Projects: